Planet of the Apes (novel)

-La Planète des singes, known in English as Planet of the Apes in the US and Monkey Planet in the UK, is a 1963 science fiction novel by French author Pierre Boulle.
+La Planète des singes, published in English as Planet of the Apes in the U.S. and Monkey Planet in the UK, is a 1963 science fiction novel by French author Pierre Boulle.
 It was adapted into the 1968 film Planet of the Apes, launching the Planet of the Apes media franchise.

 The novel tells the tale of three human explorers from Earth who visit a planet orbiting the star Betelgeuse, in which great apes are the dominant intelligent and civilized species, whereas humans are reduced to a savage animal-like state.

 Plot

-In a frame story, a rich couple sailing alone in space, Jinn and Phyllis, rescue and translate a manuscript from a floating bottle.
-The manuscript was written by journalist Ulysse Mérou, who in 2500 was invited by wealthy Professor Antelle to accompany him and his disciple, physician Arthur Levain, to Betelgeuse.
-Because they travel close to the speed of light, time dilation causes centuries to pass on Earth during their two years in transit.
+In a frame story, a rich couple sailing in space, Jinn and Phyllis, rescue and translate a manuscript from a floating bottle.

+The manuscript was written by Ulysse Mérou, a French journalist who, in 2500, was invited by Professor Antelle to accompany him and his disciple, physician Arthur Levain, to Betelgeuse.
+Because of time dilation, centuries pass on Earth during their two years in transit.
 They land their shuttle on a temperate, lushly forested planet which they name Soror (Latin for sister).
-They can breathe the air, drink the water and eat the fruit.
-Attracted by a woman whom they call Nova, they swim below a scenic waterfall.
+Attracted by a naked "golden" woman whom they call Nova, they swim below a waterfall.
 She is frightened by their pet chimpanzee, Hector, and strangles it.
 Her tribe, who exhibit the behavior of dumb animals, wreck the newcomers' clothing and shuttle.

-Gorillas, fully dressed as hunters, attack the tribe with firearms.
-Many are killed, including Arthur.
-Ulysse is captured with the survivors and brought to a city populated by apes.
-Ape clothing matches that of 20th century Earth humans, except that the apes wear gloves instead of shoes on their prehensile feet.
-The apes smoke tobacco, photograph their hunting trophies, drink through straws and appear utterly civilized.
-Their society is divided into three strata: aggressive gorilla police and military, conservative orangutan politicians and religious authorities, and liberal chimpanzee scientists.
+Gorillas, dressed as big-game hunters, attack the tribe with firearms.
+Many are killed including Arthur.
+Ulysse is captured and brought to a city populated by apes.
+The apes smoke tobacco, photograph their hunting trophies, drink through straws, and appear civilized.
+Their society is divided into three strata: militaristic gorillas as police and soldiers, conservative orangutans as politicians and religious authorities, and liberal chimpanzees as scientists.